salvadorbuse/salvadorbuse.com/pages/favourites.md

 * [Weezer (Blue)](https://en.wikipedia.org/wiki/Weezer_(Blue_Album)), by *Weezer*
 * [I Can Hear the Heart Beating as One](https://en.wikipedia.org/wiki/I_Can_Hear_the_Heart_Beating_as_One), by *Yo La Tengo*

-Much of my favourite music can be found on my [Spotify profile](https://open.spotify.com/user/salvador.buse) and [YouTube](https://youtube.com/playlist?list=PLPHPCWozhDfSJrjBZGDp9DdSMRB_Gtq1d) [playlists](https://youtube.com/playlist?list=PLPHPCWozhDfQEn18EoQj6-GXq8NeMnBYE).
-Probably most representative of what I listen to is my playlist [Rock Is Not Dead](https://open.spotify.com/playlist/4lMNIgmEdxIjDVBzKypjT2), which contains some of my favourite songs from rock bands (quite loosely defined) whose debut album is from 2010 or later.
+You can find much more of my favourite music on my [Spotify profile](https://open.spotify.com/user/salvador.buse) and [YouTube](https://youtube.com/playlist?list=PLPHPCWozhDfSJrjBZGDp9DdSMRB_Gtq1d) [playlists](https://youtube.com/playlist?list=PLPHPCWozhDfQEn18EoQj6-GXq8NeMnBYE).
+Probably most representative of what I listen to is my playlist [Rock Is Not Dead](https://open.spotify.com/playlist/4lMNIgmEdxIjDVBzKypjT2), containing some favourite songs from rock bands (quite loosely defined) whose debut album is from 2010 or later.
 A strangely high fraction of this music [comes from Australia](https://open.spotify.com/playlist/00FFDC7KnG9MbqSopqUpXw?si=f590c86b1fe0408b&pt=f2eb93686cbd654626ede1286f290ca9).

 I am tired of hearing people say that there is no good current rock music -- there is plenty!
 Nevertheless, I understand the mistake.
-The classic rock music that people enjoy comes from 30+ years ago, when rock was the most popular genre of music, unlike now.
-More significantly, though, older music has had more time to go through [cultural filtration](https://www.youtube.com/watch?v=TGPVJvHwXgQ).
-The good stuff from yore has been found by other people, and has entered the popular conscious.
-You need to put in more work to find today's good stuff, and I am trying to contribute to that.
+The classic rock music that people enjoy comes from 30+ years ago, when rock was the most popular genre of music (unlike now).
+More significantly, older music has had more time to go through [cultural filtration](https://www.youtube.com/watch?v=TGPVJvHwXgQ).
+The good stuff from yore has been found and analysed and recommended by other people, has entered the popular conscious.
+One needs to put in more work to find today's good stuff; I am trying to contribute to this noble cause.
 May [King Gizzard and the Lizard Wizard](https://kinggizzardandthelizardwizard.com) be tomorrow's Pink Floyd!

 #### Podcasts and YouTube Channels <a name="podcasts"></a>
 ##### Podcasts